xeg28/Typingtest/README.md

-# TyperacerClone
+# Typingtest
-This project is a clone of typeracer website.
-It does not look the same as the website but it is meant to work in the same way minus the racing against other players.
-So it is pretty much typeracer in practice mode with a couple of additional features.
+This is a personal project that is made to practice my ability to program in java.
+This program tests the user's typing speed and gives users the ability to makeup their own quotes to type.
+I am updating the project from time to time to fix any bugs and add more features.